fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

 ## 📋 **Overview**

-This document provides a comprehensive guide for implementing your own custom signing method to override SR25519 and Ed25519 in your Substrate-based blockchain.
-The implementation involves creating custom cryptographic traits, integrating them with the consensus system, and ensuring proper runtime configuration.
+This document provides a comprehensive guide for implementing your own metamui signing method to override SR25519 and Ed25519 in your Substrate-based blockchain.
+The implementation involves creating metamui cryptographic traits, integrating them with the consensus system, and ensuring proper runtime configuration.

 **Target Audience**: Blockchain developers working with Substrate/Polkadot SDK
 **Prerequisites**: Rust programming, basic cryptography knowledge, Substrate framework familiarity